nickmckenney/Building-a-JSON-API/readme.md

   [good standards of documentation](https://git.generalassemb.ly/ga-wdi-lessons/documentation-markdown) (i.e. explanations of the technologies used, the approach taken, features, installation instructions, unsolved problems, etc.)
-- A `planning/` directory in the root of your repo all of your planning notes and any relevant diagrams (models, research notes, etc).
 - A link to your hosted, working application in the URL section of your Github
   repo: